JorgitoR/DrawSomthing-Django-Python/README.md

-#Encontrar las soluciones para DrawSomthing.
+Find the posibles soluction for the play DrawSomthing.
 Django - Python

 If you don´t speak english and you are playing this game <strong>DrawSomthing</strong> with just draw and random letters, some words are hard to find, so  I developed this way to